-Andrew Munro, PhD, is an adjunct professor at the OU Extended Campus School of Integrative and Cultural Studies, where he has led development of Archaeoastronomy and Astronomy in Culture curriculum.
+Andrew Munro, PhD, is an adjunct professor at the OU Extended Campus School of Integrative and Cultural Studies.
+He is the co-founder of OU’s archaeoastronomy program and serves as its Senior Curriculum Consultant for Archaeoastronomy and Astronomy in Culture.
 He also serves as a graduate astronomy project supervisor for the Swinburne University of Technology.

-His professional interests focus on archaeoastronomy and astronomy in culture, including the role of visual astronomy in the development of science, ritual, religion and social power.
-In addition to his graduate and undergraduate teaching, he also supports public outreach presentations.
+His research interests focus on archaeoastronomy and astronomy in culture, including the role of visual astronomy in the development of science, ritual, religion and social power.
+In addition to his graduate and undergraduate teaching, Munro also supports public outreach presentations.

-Munro is the chief strategy officer and principal consultant of Munro Enterprises, LLC, and he also serves as an adjunct project supervisor, Swinburne University Centre for Astrophysics and Supercomputing, Swinburne Astronomy Online, Melbourne, VIC Australia.
-He is a member of the International Astronomical Union (IAU) and its Working Group for Archaeoastronomy and Astronomy in Culture (WGAAC).
-Other memberships include the American Astronomical Society (AAS), International Society for Archaeoastronomy and Astronomy in Culture (ISAAC), Société Européenne Pour L’Astronomie Dans La Culture (SEAC), American Association for the Advancement of Science (AAAS), and Society for American Archaeology (SAA).
+Munro is the chief strategy officer and principal consultant of Munro Enterprises, LLC.
+He is a Fellow of the Société Européenne Pour L’Astronomie Dans La Culture (SEAC), and a member of the International Astronomical Union (IAU) and its Working Group for Archaeoastronomy and Astronomy in Culture (WGAAC).
+Other memberships include the American Astronomical Society (AAS), International Society for Archaeoastronomy and Astronomy in Culture (ISAAC), American Association for the Advancement of Science (AAAS) and Society for American Archaeology (SAA).

 Munro, A. M. (2019).
 The archeological pertinence of archaeoastronomy: Lessons-learned from collaboration.Paper presented at the joint 2019 European Association of Archaeologists (EAA) and European Society for Astronomy in Culture (SEAC) conference in Bern, Switzerland.